Why your family should get vaccinated

 Source: The Centers for Disease Control and Prevention

 - Protecting your family from pertussis

-*Ages 18 months and older, 19 years of age and older in CT.
+*Pertussis vaccine is available to patients 18 months and older, 19 years and older in CT.